The role of the Board

 Membership, size and composition

-The Board comprises of six Directors, being a non-executive Chairman, one executive Director, and four non-executive Directors.
+The Board comprises of eight Directors, being a non-executive Chairman, one executive Director, and six non-executive Directors.
 The Board has the broad range of IT, financial, sales, business and other skills and expertise necessary to meet its objectives.

 Selection and role of Chairman